As more Customer Insight leaders rise in seniority within blue chip companies, do they have the skills to influence at the top table?

-My last search on LinkedIn turned up nearly 50 CIDs in the UK (excluding research agencies where this job title does not have the same seniority) and over 700 CKOs in the USA.
-Once again, I’d expect the UK business trends to follow the US.
-Anyway, whether or not you have risen to the seniority of being called a CID, you are hopefully finding that your executives want to hear from you.
-So, when you get that call or regular appointment at the top table, what should you do?
+Whether or not you have risen to the seniority of being called a CID, you are hopefully finding that your executives want to hear from you.
+So, when you get that call or a regular appointment at the top table, what should you do?

 Here are just a few tips I learnt through getting it wrong to start with:

 I hope that helps.
-What have you found helps you have most impact at your top table and get those big business decisions to be increasingly insight-led?
+What have you found helps you have most impact at your top table?
+What gets those big business decisions to be increasingly insight-led?